laurakond/Stitch-Art-Guides-pp4/README.md

 </details>

 **Book Tutorial page**
-- Once the user is Registered/Logged in, they can access Book Tutorial page that displays a montly calendar with available tutorial slots.
+- Once the user is Registered/Logged in, they can access Book Tutorial page that displays a calendar with available tutorial slots.
 - Upon clicking on the tutorial event, they are provided with three options:
     - If the tutorial slot is scheduled in the past, a modal appears indicating that hte tutorial time has ceased and they are prompted to select another available slot.
     - If the tutorial is already booked, a modal appears indicating that the tutorial is already booked.
     - If the tuturial is available, the user is redirected to a booking page.
+- I have chosen to display the calendar as a daily view for screens smaller than 768px in order to display full tutorial title without it being cut off by the Full Calendar configurations.
+- The screens over 768px display a montly view.
+If the tutorial title is longer, it expands upon hovering over it.

 ![calendar]()